 Solution: If you ended up reading this post at the urging of a friend, consider yourself introduced.
 Intentionally living with less results in a life of less debt, less stress, and less anxiety.
 In exchange, you will discover more time and energy for the things you value most.
 Your greatest passions will again take their rightful place in your life.

 • Reason: But I Don’t Know Where to Start.

 For many, the task of minimizing their possessions seems overwhelming.
 Their minds race to drawers that don’t close, closets that don’t shut, and rooms that are stuffed full of unused things.
 The idea of decluttering their homes and lives is attractive, even necessary… but the simple obstacle of knowing where to start keeps many from even starting at all.

-*Encouragement: Start small.
-And start easy.
-Find the easiest drawer, closet, or room to declutter and start there.
+Solution: Start small and start easy.
+Find the easiest drawer, closet, or room to declutter and begin there.
 You don’t need to start with your attic or your basement.
 In fact, you probably shouldn’t.
 The task will be too great.
 Instead, choose the easiest place in your home – even if it is just one drawer.
 You’ll feel good when you are done (I guarantee it).
 And that feeling of success and relief will carry you on to the next step… and the next…. and the next… and eventually, even the attic.

 • Reason: But I Don’t Have the Time.

 Minimizing possessions takes time.
 You didn’t collect everything in your home over the course of one weekend and it’s going to take longer than one weekend to sort it out and remove the non-essentials.
 But we live such busy lives these days.
 Where can we find the time to accomplish such a large task?